mikkelme/Simula_SummerProject/README.md

-# Simula_SummerProject - Studying the prospects of dimension reduction for cerebrospinal fluid flow in brain simulations
+# Simula Summer Project - Studying the prospects of dimension reduction for cerebrospinal fluid flow in brain simulations

 TODO